xpush/xpush.github.io/about/index.md

 " *We help you easily build real-time applications.
 XPUSH was designed for developers.* "

-**XPUSH** consists of real-ime communication servers hat has been developed as a Web technology.
+**XPUSH** consists of real-time communication servers that has been developed as a Web technology.
 You can build  a variety of real-time messaging applications such as your own messenger and chat services

 Currently, **XPUSH** developers are provided Javascript libraries for developing Web services and JAVA libraries for developing JAVA applications and Android applications.
 We are continually developing additional libraries.

 Real-time data communication, while maintaining the network connection between the Client and the Server, can transmit and receive data bidirectionally.
-If the connection to the server is lost, or even if some servers fails, it guarantee the service availability.
+If the connection to the server is lost, or even if some servers fails, it guarantees the service availability.

 - - -